 If you’re going to buy a house or condo here, figure on paying the whole amount in cash, in dollars.
 People literally bring bags of money to a closing.
 In theory you can get a mortgage, but with interest rates running at the level of your credit cards, you probably don’t want to.
 You can’t find the bargains here you could 10 years ago since Argentines view real estate as one of their reliable investments and there have also been buyers from Brazil and Venezuela coming in too.
 If the financial system collapses again though like it did in the early 2000s, who knows?

-Several people have mentioned that Airbnb prices are quite reasonable in Argentina and you can probably negotiate a lower rate for a stay of a month or more.
+Several people have mentioned that Airbnb and Vrbo prices are quite reasonable in Argentina and you can probably negotiate a lower rate for a stay of a month or more.
 See what’s on offer in Buenos Aires here.
 Zoom out for less expensive neighborhoods.

 “Public transportation is a bargain, and you can take a bus from anywhere to anywhere else in Buenos Aires,” says Helen.
-A bus or metro ride was 28 cents when I was in Buenos Aires and a monthly pass is less than $14.
+A bus or metro ride was 28 cents when I was in Buenos Aires and a monthly pass wsa less than $14.

-Most expats will tell you this is where the real bargains are—assuming you like red meat and wine that is.
+Most expats will tell you this is where the real bargains are—assuming you like red meat, wine, and Italian food that is.
 You have to bow to local norms to eat like a local here: a coffee and a couple medialuna pastries is the typical breakfast, around $2 in a Buenos Aires cafe.
 A big lunch is supposed to get you through most of the day, then it’s not uncommon for a 10:00 dinner to be “too early” for the locals.